 With multiple ongoing RV surveys focused on nearby stars, and improvements in both the hardware and RV data analysis techniques, imminent technical goals include pushing the RV precision beneath the ~1 m/s state-of-the-art threshold.
 Optical RV measurement precisions have advanced to the point where 1-2 m/s observations are routine with high temporal stability using high-resolution instruments such as Keck/HIRES Lick/APF, and Magellan/PFS (all using iodine cells) and ESO/HARPS and HARPS-N (using fiber scrambling and ThAr calibration).
 Under ideal circumstances, observers have reached 70 cm/s single measurement precision (Lovis et al. 2008).
 RV measurments have reached the point where they are confronted by limitations such as the intrinsic RV noise of F and G stars, and to where further advancement requires new technology for calibration sources (Lovis et al. 2006, Udry & Mayor 2008, Osterman et al. 2007, Li et al. 2008).

 An RV precision goal of 0.1 m/s has been set for the ESPRESSO (Echelle SPectrograph for Rocky Exoplanet- and Stable Spectroscopic Observations, on-sky 2016) optical echelle spectrograph that will be deployed on the VLT (Pepe et al. 2013).
 Doppler precision measured in mere centimeters per second will only be accomplished with instruments that have very high spectral resolution (R>100,000) and fiber-scrambling capabilities to aid with spectral stabilization.
 Achieving this precision, of course, also requires very high signal-to-noise and hence a bright star with long exposures.
 Probing a large sample of stars at this precision will require a telescope such as TMT.
+The TMT partnership is developing MODHIS as one of the first light instruments, with a 0.1m/s RV precision goal in the near-IR.
+A concept for a high resolution optical spectrograph (HROS) with high radial velocity precision for a TMT 2nd generation instrument is being actively pursued.

 The past decade has also shown the exceptional power of RV techniques in synergy with transit observations.
 Only for planets with both transit radius measurements and RV mass measurements can we determine density, and by extension, clues to the physical composition of the planets.
 With Kepler’s demonstration that small (1-4 RE) planets are common, the next step in understanding the frequency of earthlike planets is to determine the density of a significant number of these planets, especially those at large semi-major axes.
 The time needed for these RV observations are a significant bottleneck in completing Kepler’s scientific legacy.
-The TESS mission will have a similar need for RV follow-up (albeit around brighter stars, but needing even higher levels of precision.)
+The TESS mission has a similar need for RV follow-up (albeit around brighter stars, but needing even higher levels of precision.)
 A high-precision RV capability, particularly optimized for late-type stars, on TMT, would be a powerful component of an integrated exoplanet roadmap, and would forge a near-complete understanding of nearby planetary systems.

 Direct imaging discoveries thus far have sparked intensive follow-up efforts and, despite their limited number, illustrate the potential advances from comparative studies of exoplanets.
 These include the first insights into the atmospheric properties of young gas-giant planets.
 Near-infrared photometry indicates that young planets are dustier/cloudier than their older, field brown dwarf counterparts at similar effective temperatures (e.g., Bowler et al 2010a; Currie et al. 2011).
 Near-IR spectra clearly show the empirical hallmarks of reduced surface gravity, as expected given the young ages (e.g., Barman et al 2011; Currie et al 2014a; Bowler et al 2014).
 Such low gravities lead to thicker condensate clouds and enhanced non-equilibrium carbon chemistry in the young planetary photospheres compared to field brown dwarfs (e.g. Marley et al 2012; Skemer et al 2012, 2013).
 High-spectral-resolution data of imaged extrasolar planets have provided clues to planetary formation histories, by quantifying the relative abundances of carbon and oxygen in HR 8799c (Konopacky et al. 2013), yielding the rotation period of β Pic b (Snellen et al 2014), and highlighting ongoing accretion in the circumplanetary disk around GSC 06214-00210 (Bowler et al 2011).
 Spectra and photometry also show evidence for non-equlibrium chemistry.
 However, obtaining similar data for larger samples of gas-giant planets, as well as extending such work to lower-mass planets, is currently well out of reach.

-Many more discoveries are expected from new planet-hunting instruments on 8-10 m telescopes such as the Gemini Planet Imager (GPI; Macintosh et al. 2014), the Spectro-Polarimetric High-contrast Exoplanet REsearch (SPHERE; Beuzit et al 2008), and the Subaru Coronagraphic Extreme Adaptive Optics project (SCExAO; Martinache and Guyon 2009).
+Many more discoveries are being made with new planet-hunting instruments on 8-10 m telescopes such as the Gemini Planet Imager (GPI; Macintosh et al. 2014), the Spectro-Polarimetric High-contrast Exoplanet REsearch (SPHERE; Beuzit et al 2008), and the Subaru Coronagraphic Extreme Adaptive Optics project (SCExAO; Martinache and Guyon 2009).
 Large AO imaging surveys so far have shown that Jovian planets at large (tens of AU) separations are relatively rare (e.g. Vigan et al. 2012; Nielsen et al. 2013).
-On the other hand, radial-velocity data for 1.5–2 M¤ stars show that Jovian planets increase in frequency with orbital separation out to several AU (e.g. Bowler et al. 2010b).
+On the other hand, radial-velocity data for 1.5–2 Msun stars show that Jovian planets increase in frequency with orbital separation out to several AU (e.g. Bowler et al. 2010b).
 Near-future AO surveys with these planet-hunting instruments should reveal much of the gas-giant population at intermediate separations.
 One of the most significant steps in the study of extrasolar planets in the years leading up to TMT will be direct imaging and spectroscopy of a large sample of young self-luminous exoplanets.

-With its unprecedented aperture and its access to three-quarters of the sky from Mauna Kea, TMT will be well poised to carry out verification and follow-observations of transiting systems detected by other observatories.
+With its unprecedented aperture and its access to about three-quarters of the observable sky, TMT will be well poised to carry out verification and follow-observations of transiting systems detected by other observatories.
 TMT's observations of transiting planetary systems will involve either spectroscopy or spectrophotometry to obtain more information about the properties of the planet or its host star, or high-spatial resolution imaging to identify stellar companions to stars or unassociated background objects.
 The observational modes will be dictated by the brightness of the target and the required cadence of the observations, e.g. at least several exposures per hour for monitoring during a planetary transit.
 Fainter stars or short cadence observations demand compensatory trade-off, i.e. with spectral resolution or resorting to spectrophotometry.
 This suggests that future instrumentation and configurations for TMT studies of transiting planets can be organized along three science goals: (1) characterization of faint host stars of transiting (candidate) planets using high-resolution spectroscopy and high angular-resolution imaging; (2) photometric and low-dispersion transit spectroscopy of the brightest systems observed by Kepler and K2, and many of the fainter systems discovered by TESS, (3) high-resolution transit spectroscopy of the brightest transiting systems discovered by TESS and eventually PLATO.

 The NASA Kepler mission (2009-2013) dramatically expanded the scope of transit studies to Earth-size (and smaller) planets and to populations of thousands of planets on which robust statistical methods can be applied.
 However, Kepler surveyed only ~1/400th of the sky and the host stars of most Kepler systems are relatively distant (~1 kpc) and faint (V~14, K~12), making follow-up observations such as Doppler radial velocity measurements of mass or transit spectroscopy difficult or impossible even with 10-m class telescopes.
 For example, many Kepler host stars at ~1 kpc are probably unresolved binaries and it is often important to establish which star the planet transits to accurately determine its mass and rule out the possibility of a "false positive": the K-band diffraction limit of a 10-meter telescope is 55 AU and spectroscopic detection of single-line systems with separations of tens of AU requires high-SNR, high-resolution spectra that are difficult to obtain for these faint stars.